 A marginal investor is basically an investor who owns a significant amount of shares of one company and has an influence over its share price.
-Moreover, a point to note is that such an investor not just holds the shares, rather trades those on the market as well.
+Moreover, a point to note is that such an investor not just holds the shares but also trades those on the market.
 This way, such an investor actually helps in setting the stock price.

 Since such investors help in setting the price, their assessment of risk should guide other investors in understanding the risk.